 Powering Your House

-The future of sustainable housing involves powering your house using primarily with renewable, natural energy: sun, wind or water.
+The future of sustainable housing involves powering your house using primarily renewable, natural energy: sun, wind or water.

-Sustainable, green living, using and reusing natural organic materials and renewable energy is not only environmentally friendly, it is also a way to help our environment in a way that saves you money.
+Sustainable, green living, using and reusing natural organic materials and renewable energy is not only environmentally friendly, but it is also a way to help our environment in a way that saves you money.
 In most cases, it will cut your utility costs by reducing the amount of energy and water you use but it will also reduce the amount of waste your home produces.